An Operational Approach to Information Leakage via Generalized Gain Functions: Proofs for Section

 where $h_\emph{b}(\cdot)$ is the binary entropy function defined by $h_\emph{b}(t):=-t\log{t}-(1-t)\log{(1-t)}$ and the optimal guessing strategy is given by $P_{\hat{X}_1,\hat{X}_2}$ such that

 \end{theorem} \begin{remark} In words, the optimal guessing strategy in \eqref{eqn:optimalstrategylog} is to guess $x$ in either of the guesses with a probability proportional to $P_{X}(x)$, for all $x$, if $p_{\text{max}}\leq \frac{1}{2}$.
-If $p_{\text{max}}>\frac{1}{2}$, the optimal strategy is to guess $x_\text{max}$ with probability $1$ (i.e., deterministically) and randomly guess the other $x$ with a probability proportional to $P_X(x)$, for $x\neq x_{\text{max}}$. \end{remark} It can be inferred from \eqref{eqn:logloss2thm} that the minimal expected log-loss under 2 guesses induces a dichotomy on the simplex of probability distributions $P_X$ on $\mathcal{X}$. \begin{proof}[Proof of Theorem~\ref{thm:minimal-logloss2}] We first state some useful facts (proved in Appendix~\ref{appndx:proofsof-facts}) which will be needed in the proof. \begin{fact}[Non-negativity] If $\tilde{P}_X$ is a probability distribution and $\tilde{Q}_X$ is such that $\tilde{Q}_X(x)\geq 0$ for all $x$ and $\sum\limits_x\tilde{Q}_X(x)\leq 1$ with the same support set as $\tilde{P}_X$.
-Then $D(\tilde{P}_X||\tilde{Q}_X)\geq 0$. \end{fact} \begin{fact}[Exchangeability] There exists an optimal strategy, $P^*_{\hat{X}_1,\hat{X}_2}$, for the optimization problem in \eqref{eqn:logloss2thm} in which the random variables $\hat{X}_1,\hat{X}_2$ form an exchangeable pair, i.e.,
+If $p_{\text{max}}>\frac{1}{2}$, the optimal strategy is to guess $x_\text{max}$ with probability $1$ (i.e., deterministically) and randomly guess the other $x$ with a probability proportional to $P_X(x)$, for $x\neq x_{\text{max}}$. \end{remark} It can be inferred from \eqref{eqn:logloss2thm} that the minimal expected log-loss under 2 guesses induces a dichotomy on the simplex of probability distributions $P_X$ on $\mathcal{X}$. \begin{proof}[Proof of Theorem~\ref{thm:minimal-logloss2}] We first state some useful lemmas which will be needed in the proof. \begin{lemma}[Non-negativity] If $\tilde{P}_X$ is a probability distribution and $\tilde{Q}_X$ is such that $\tilde{Q}_X(x)\geq 0$ for all $x$ and $\sum\limits_x\tilde{Q}_X(x)\leq 1$ with the same support set as $\tilde{P}_X$.
+Then $D(\tilde{P}_X||\tilde{Q}_X)\geq 0$. \end{lemma} Lemma~\ref{fact:positivityrelent} is proved in Appendix~\ref{appndx:proofsof-facts}. \begin{lemma}[Non-equality] If $P^*_{\hat{X}_1,\hat{X}_2}$ is an optimal strategy for the optimization problem in \eqref{eqn:logloss2thm}, then